Daniel-Knights/changenog/README.md

 - `angular` - include only `feat`, `fix`, `perf`, and `docs` commits that match the [Angular commit message convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)
 - `angular-readme-only-docs` - exclude Angular `docs` commits unless they have a scope of `readme`
 - `no-changelog` - exclude all commits with `changelog` in the subject
+- `no-semver` - exclude all commits that match the semver format, specifically, [this regex](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string)

 ## Monorepo Support